Kriengg/mcp-finnhub-server/README.md

 - "What's the current stock price for Apple?"
 - "Tell me about Microsoft as a company"
 - "What's the latest news for Tesla?"
-- "How is MGM stock performing today?"
+- "How is Microsoft stock performing today?"
 - "What's the market sentiment for Amazon stock?"
 - "How is the market feeling about Netflix?"
 - "Analyze the sentiment for Google stock"